The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: KKT is PPAD ∩ PLS -hard

 Recall that we want to specify the value of $f$ and $-\nabla f$ (\emph{the direction of steepest descent}) at all points on the grid $G = \{0,1,2, \dots, N\}^2$, where $N = 2^n \cdot 2^{m+4}$.
 In order to specify the value of $f$, it is convenient to define \emph{value regimes}.
 Namely, if a point $(x,y) \in G$ is in: \begin{itemize} \item the red value regime, then $f(x,y) := x-y + 4N + 20$. \item the orange value regime, then $f(x,y) := -x - y + 4N + 10$. \item the black value regime, then $f(x,y) := x + y$. \item the green value regime, then $f(x,y) := -x - y - 10$. \item the blue value regime, then $f(x,y) := x-y - 2N - 20$. \end{itemize} Note that at any point on the grid, the value regimes are ordered: red $>$ orange $>$ black $>$ green $>$ blue.
 Furthermore, it is easy to check that the gap between any two regimes at any point is at least $10$. \cref{fig:kkt-value-regimes} illustrates the main properties of the value regimes.

 The black value regime will be used for the environment.
 Thus, unless stated otherwise, every grid point is coloured in black, i.e., belongs to the black value regime.
-Furthermore, unless stated otherwise, at every black grid point $(x,y)$, the direction of steepest descent, i.e., $- \nabla f(x,y)$, will point to the left.\footnote{Notice that that is not exactly the same as the negative gradient of the ``black regime function'' $(x,y)\mapsto x+y$, which would point south-west.
-Nevertheless, as we show later, this is enough to ensure that the bicubic interpolation that we use, does not introduce any points with zero gradient in a region of the environment.} The only exceptions to this are grid points that lie in paths, or grid points that lie on the left boundary of the domain (i.e., $x=0$).
+Furthermore, in our construction, we will set the direction of steepest descent, i.e., $- \nabla f(x,y)$, at every grid point $(x,y)$ to be one of the four possible cardinal directions, i.e., left, right, up, or down.
+Unless stated otherwise, at every black grid point $(x,y)$, the direction of steepest descent $- \nabla f(x,y)$ will point to the left.\footnote{Notice that this is not the same as the negative gradient of the ``black regime function'' $(x,y)\mapsto x+y$, which would point south-west, as shown in \cref{fig:kkt-value-regimes}.
+Nevertheless, as we show later, this is enough to ensure that the bicubic interpolation that we use does not introduce any points with zero gradient in a region of the environment.
+Similarly, for grid points coloured with one of the other colours we will also not use the diagonal negative gradient of the corresponding value regime function, but instead one of the four cardinal directions.} The only exceptions to this (i.e., the only black grid points where the direction of steepest descent does not point left) are black grid points that lie in paths, or black grid points that lie on the left boundary of the domain (i.e., points with $x=0$).